This documentation is for an old version of IPython. You can find docs for newer versions here.

 To run IPython’s test suite, use the iptest command:

 This document describes in detail the steps required to install IPython, and its various optional dependencies.
 For a few quick ways to get started with package managers or full Python distributions, see the install page of the IPython website.

 IPython is organized into a number of subpackages, each of which has its own dependencies.
 All of the subpackages come with IPython, so you don’t need to download and install them separately.
 However, to use a given subpackage, you will need to install all of its dependencies.

 Please let us know if you have problems installing IPython or any of its dependencies.

 IPython and most dependencies can be installed via pip.

 In many scenarios, this is the simplest method of installing Python packages.

 More general information about installing Python packages can be found in Python’s documentation.

-If you have setuptools or pip, the easiest way of getting IPython is to simply use pip:
+pip, the easiest way of getting IPython is:

 $ pip install ipython